bootspring/chrono/README.md

 Timekeeper provides the following functionality:

- - Server which provides APIs to write metric values and read aggregate metric data
+ - Server which provides REST APIs to write metric values and read aggregate metric data
  - Automatic aggregation of metric values into 5, 15, 60, 240 and 1440 minute buckets.
- - Warning and error visualization for metrics based on standard deviations from previous weeks' values.
+ - Warning and error visualization for metrics based on standard deviations from values in previous time periods.
- - Ruby client API
+ - Sample Ruby client for the REST API
  - Javascript graphing library